JACart2/dashboard/README.md

 ## Seeing ROS2 Topics
 In order to confirm that you can see the topics, run `ros2 topic list` on both machines and ensure the topics are the same.
 If the only topics are `/rosout` and  `/parameter_events`, you can run `ros2 run demo_nodes_cpp talker` on computer1 and `ros2 topic list` on computer2.
 You should see the `/chatter` topic on computer2.
 You can see this info using `ros2 topic echo /chatter`.
 This should transfer to the JACart topics as well.

+## Debugging
+If this doesn't work, potentially the firewall is to blame.
+Type `sudo ufw disable` to turn it off.
+Make sure to turn it back on afterwards.